 Want uses the term schizophrenias to refer to primary psychotic illnesses like schizophrenia and schizoaffective disorder.
 Her initial diagnosis was bipolar disorder, and it took 9 years to get a schizoaffective disorder diagnosis, as the doctors seemed reluctant to make the schizoaffective diagnosis.

-She writes that was diagnosed while in university, and was asked to leave school after having two hospitalizations in a year.
+She writes that was diagnosed while in university.
+She was then asked to leave school after having two hospitalizations in a year.
 She was offered the non-choice of leaving voluntarily or having an involuntary medical level recorded permanently on her file.
 I suspect that kind of thing happens more than people realize.
 I’ve heard of multiple instances of students getting evicted from residence because of suicide attempts.

-The book addresses the issue of involuntary hospitalization, and the author gives an overview of some of the various stances on it.
+The book addresses the issue of involuntary hospitalization, including an overview of some of the various stances on it.
 She wrote:

 She didn’t think any of her three involuntary hospitalizations had helped her, and explained “I believe that being held in a psychiatric ward against my will remains among the most scarring of my traumas.”